Home › Blog › How to go up in dilator sizes without fear

 Please don’t compare yourself to others.

 You are not behind.
-You are not broken.
-You’re healing in exactly the way your body needs to.
+You’re easing in exactly the way your body needs to.

 If you feel stuck on a size for weeks and are becoming more anxious rather than more confident, it might be time to get guidance.